daffidwilde/markdown-cv/index.md

 ## Awards

 `2022-2023`
-__Recognition Awards__&emsp; *Office for National Statistics*
+__Reward and Recognition__&emsp; *Office for National Statistics*

 I have earnt several internal awards in recognition of my contributions to data science at the Office for National Statistics:

-- *Sustained Excellence Award* for my work leading a data synthesis project which spanned over a year.
+- __Sustained Excellence Award__ for my work leading a data synthesis project which spanned over a year.
 The award notes my commitment to sustainable software development practices in a restricted technical environment, and my essential role in establishing synthetic data as a part of the ONS' privacy-enhancing technologies strategy.
-- *Great Contribution Award* for encouraging and facilitating my team to adopt GitHub Projects as an effective project management tool following a team restructure.
+- __Great Contribution Award__ for encouraging and facilitating my team to adopt GitHub Projects as an effective project management tool following a team restructure.
 This tool has now been adopted in other teams at the Campus.
 I was also rewarded for disseminating my expertise in software development across other projects in the team, including setting up automated testing and continuous integration frameworks.
-- *Great Contribution Award* from another team for a piece of surge work I delivered at short-notice.
+- __Great Contribution Award__ from another team for a piece of surge work I delivered at short-notice.
 I made use of Google BigQuery and distributed data science software to interrogate several large datasets on a new development platform.
 My analysis has since been used in live demonstrations and training materials across government.

 `2022`
-__3rd Place Prize__&emsp;
-*United Nations Privacy Enhancing Technologies Lab*
+__3rd Place in PETs Hackathon__&emsp; *United Nations PET Lab*

 Competed in a team of three, finishing third out of around two hundred international teams in a [hackathon](https://datasciencecampus.ons.gov.uk/campus-in-the-top-three-at-the-un-pet-lab-hackathon)